Ewing's sarcoma of the bone

 Ewing's sarcoma is named after Dr James Ewing, who described the tumour in the 1920s.
-It is a cancer that can develop anywhere in the body, although it most often starts in the bone (called a primary bone tumour).
-Any bone can be affected, but the pelvis, thigh bone (femur) and shin bone (tibia) are the most common sites.
+It is a primary bone cancer that can develop in any bone.
+The most common bones affected are the:

-Ewing’s sarcoma can also occur in the soft tissues rather than starting in the bone, although this isn’t common.
+Ewing’s sarcoma can also occur in the soft tissues rather than starting in the bone, although this isn’t common (this happens in about 1 in every 10 cases).
 This is called an extraosseous Ewing’s sarcoma.
 Sometimes these cancers are called primitive neuroectodermal tumours (PNET).

 The exact causes of primary bone cancer are unknown.
 The development of Ewing’s sarcoma may be related in some way to rapid bone growth, which could explain why more cases of Ewing’s sarcoma are seen in teenagers.
 Research is taking place to find out more about what may cause Ewing’s sarcoma.

-The symptoms described above can be caused by many things other than cancer.
+These symptoms can be caused by many things other than cancer.
 However, any persistent bone pain should be checked by your doctor, especially if it occurs at night.

-Your family doctor (GP) will examine you and may arrange tests or x-rays.
-If a Ewing's sarcoma is suspected, you may be referred directly to a specialist hospital or bone tumour centre for further investigations.
-Many of the specific tests for diagnosing bone tumours, such as biopsies, need to be done by an experienced surgeon using specialist techniques.
+Usually you begin by seeing your GP, who will examine you and may arrange tests or x-rays.
+If Ewing's sarcoma is suspected, you should be referred to a specialist hospital or bone tumour centre for further investigations.
+Many of the specific tests for diagnosing bone tumours, such as bone biopsies, need to be done by an experienced team using specialist techniques.

-The doctor at the hospital will take your full medical history before doing a physical examination.
-This will include an examination of the painful bone to check for any swelling or tenderness.
+The doctor at the hospital will ask you about your general health and any previous medical problems.
+They will examine you, which will include an examination of the painful bone to check for any swelling or tenderness.
 You will probably have a blood test to check your general health.

 A variety of tests and investigations may be needed to diagnose Ewing's sarcoma.
 An x-ray of the painful part of the bone will usually identify a tumour, although sometimes they can be difficult to see.

-A small piece of the tumour will be removed and looked at under a microscope (called a biopsy).
+A small piece of the tumour may be removed and looked at under a microscope (a biopsy).
 Other tests are done to check whether the cancer has spread elsewhere.
-These may include a bone x-ray, chest x-ray, bone scan, bone marrow sample, further biopsies and an MRI or CT scan.

 This involves the use of x rays to show the structure of the bone.

-An open biopsy is not often used, as the needle biopsy is much quicker and simpler.
-In an open biopsy a small piece of bone is removed during a minor operation while you are under a general anaesthetic.
+This type of biopsy is not often used, as the needle biopsy is much quicker and simpler.
+In an open biopsy, a small piece of bone is removed during a minor operation while you are under a general anaesthetic.
 It may be necessary if a needle biopsy can’t be done, or if it doesn’t give a clear diagnosis.

-A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
+In some people with Ewing’s sarcoma, the cancer may spread to the lungs.
+A CT scan may be done to check for this.
+The scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes just a few minutes.
 CT scans use small amounts of radiation, which are very unlikely to harm you or anyone you come into contact with.
 You'll be asked not to eat or drink for at least four hours before the scan.